sasgithub/Data_Analytics_cs/case-study/data/nearby_stations_df.md

 **Type:** R Data Frame

-**Provenance:**
+**Description**

-This data frame was created to identify Divvy stations located near known tourist attractions.
+Lists stations located within 600 m radius of each tourist attraction in attractions_df.
+Used to define the "tourist station" set.

 **Source Data:**